wp-plugins/cleanprint-lt/readme.txt

 Yes, you can add your own logo in the CleanPrint Settings page.
 The logo should be no more than 200px wide and 40px tall.

+= Can I remove ads from CleanPrint? =

+Yes, to remove ads from CleanPrint go to http://www.formatdynamics.com/diypub-adfree/ and sign up.

 = How do remove the Email and PDF buttons leaving only the Print button? =

 In the CleanPrint Settings page you may choose from a wide variety of button styles.
 You may also elect to turn on/off any button.